vinhgithub83/DataProVe/README.md

  - Updated the template files (“Pol and arch files used in the manual v0.9.3.zip”), with examples for the TEXT MODE.
  - User Manual v0.9.3 with examples of the TEXT MODE at the end of the document.
  - “Pol and arch files used in the manual v0.9.3.zip” contains some examples of the TEXT MODE (Examples-TEXTMODE).

+ Version 0.9.4 uploaded:
+ - Improved verification engine
+ - Minor changes in the menubar
+ - Tested on real-life contact tracing approaches (a version of DP3T https://github.com/DP-3T/documents, and an example implementation of PEPP-PT https://github.com/pepp-pt/pepp-pt-documentation.)